cen4010-s2018-g4/M5/README.md

 Milestone 5 is the final delivery of your term project.
 It provides the basis for final project grading.
 Milestone 5 consists:
 1) Live demonstration and presentation of your application
-2) Delivery of a complete final project portfolio
+2) Delivery of a complete final project portfolio <br>
-We strongly recommend all team members attend the final project demonstration.
+We strongly recommend all team members attend the final project demonstration. <br>
 Final project will be graded based on final project grading rubric.
 Make sure no required section is missing.
 Pay attention to your content and format.

 ## 2 Delivery 1: Demonstration of your final product